New to the Ram Band? Here are a few things you will need to know:

 A: Chaperone Guidelines are located under the Band Booster Menu.

-Band camp is the time before school when the band works on learning the field show that will be performed during football games and at competitions.
+Band camp is summertime practice when the band works on learning the field show that will be performed during football games and at competitions.
 Students work on marching skills as well as music.
 It begins in July and runs until school starts.

-Students are expected to attend all of the rehearsals during band camp.
+Students are expected to attend all practices during band camp.
 If students are going to be out of town, please inform one of the band directors.

 Students need to eat a good breakfast (no dairy) and have plenty of rest the night before.